redox-os/website/content/news/this-month-251231.md

 ## Linux DRM On Redox OS!

-Jeremy Soller and bjorn3 implemented the ioctls from the Linux DRM API to ease software porting and graphics drivers usage.
+Jeremy Soller and bjorn3 started to implement some basic read-only APIs from Linux DRM to ease software porting and graphics drivers usage.

 ## Dynamic Linking On ARM64!